 So, the first section of the text ends with the gift of God rejected.
 God offers his bread — his Son — to his own people, and his own did not receive him.
 This is the way the saving purpose of God looks from the side of man and his responsibility.
 God offers his Son, and man is responsible to see and believe.
 But we don’t.

-5 Statements of God’s Sovereign Working
+Five Statements of God’s Sovereign Work

 Has the saving purpose of God then failed?
 If not, why not?